 The South-East European Cooperation Process Parliamentary Assembly was established on 10 May 2014, at the Inaugural Session of the SEECP Parliamentary Assembly held in Bucharest, as a result of the multiannual work of participating countries on institutionalisation of the parliamentary dimension of this initiative.
 The Inaugural Session represents the most significant step made in the process that has started during Montenegrin presidency of the initiative, when the working group was formed, tasked with founding and establishing a legal framework for functioning of the South-East European Cooperation Process Parliamentary Assembly.

 The South-East European Cooperation Process is a regional framework, launched in June 1996, at the meeting of ministers of foreign affairs of the South-East Europe in Sofia, aimed at promoting and strengthening good neighbourly relations between the SEE countries and transforming the region in the zone of peace, security, stability, and cooperation.
-There are 12 SEECP member states: Albania, Bosnia and Herzegovina, Bulgaria, Montenegro, Greece, Croatia, Macedonia, Moldova, Romania, Slovenia, Serbia and Turkey.
+SEECP PA participants are: Albania, Bosnia and Herzegovina, Bulgaria, Montenegro, Greece, Croatia, Kosovo, Macedonia, Moldova, Romania, Slovenia, Serbia and Turkey.

 Montenegro formally became the 11th SEECP member, at the Summit held on 10 and 11 May 2007 in Zagreb